sagemath/sagecell/doc/messages.md

 IOPub channel: `<ws_url>/kernel/<kernel_id>/iopub`

-Then send an execute_request message on the shell channel, following the [IPython format](http://ipython.org/ipython-doc/dev/development/messaging.html).
+Then send an execute_request message on the shell channel, following the [Jupyter/IPython format](https://jupyter-client.readthedocs.io/en/latest/messaging.html).

 Then listen on the IOPub channel for messages until you get a kernel status idle message, and also listen on the shell channel until you get an execute_reply message.